What is the Cheapest Shipping Option?

 Insurance rates are generally based on the value of the item you’re sending.

-Most of the insurance rates with all three companies are fairly reasonable.
+Most of the insurance rates with all three companies are relatively reasonable.

 When deciding whether or not you want to spring for shipping insurance, ask yourself a few questions.

-The answer to whether or not you’ll want to get the insurance is a personal one.
+The answer to whether or not you should get insurance is a personal one.
 If you trust your carrier, you might be okay without insuring your package.

 However, things do happen, as much as the shipping world tries to prevent mishaps.

-If you’re shipping an item that is important to you, you may want to consider paying for insurance.
+If you’re shipping an important item, you may want to consider paying for insurance.

 Care and Customer Service